simondlevy/RoboFirmwareToolkit/README.md

 of its platform-indepdence it can also be used as the control code in a C++-based robot [simualtor](https://github.com/simondlevy/MulticopterSim).
-As with other software [platforms](https://github.com/simondlevy) I've developed, the focus is on simplicity and ease-of-use rather than multiple features.
+As with other software [platforms](https://github.com/simondlevy) I've developed, the focus is on simplicity and ease-of-use rather than lots of features.

 RFT is geared toward people like me who want to tinker with firmware and use it to teach students about ideas like